 It’s here already!
-It’s hard to believe that summer has passed and we are starting the 5th grade but the truth is, we are both kind of excited.
+It’s hard to believe that summer has passed and we are starting the 5th grade but the truth is, we are both excited.
 Summer was great and we crossed almost everything off of our Summer Bucket List but as the weather cool’s down and we find ourselves inside more often it’s nice to have things to learn.
 So here we go.

 - Science In The Beginning By Dr. Jay L. Wile

 - Art Lab For Kids By Susan Schwake

 - Write Your Roots By Carol Thaxton, MS